-In June 2007, the Investment Partnership entered into a \$1.0 billion five-year revolving credit agreement ("Credit Agreement").
+In June 2007, the Investment Partnership entered into a \$1.0 billion (as of June 30, 2009) five-year revolving credit agreement ("Credit Agreement").
 Borrowings under the Credit Agreement may be used for general business purposes of the Investment Partnership, including the acquisition and funding of investments.
-As of March 31, 2009, the Investment Partnership had \$926.2 million of borrowings outstanding, which included \$941.9 million of borrowings and a \$15.7 million foreign currency adjustment related to an unrealized gain for borrowings denominated in British pounds sterling.
-As of March 31, 2009, the Investment Partnership's availability for further borrowings under the Credit Agreement was \$73.8 million, although we expect that only \$28.2 million will be funded in light of the bankruptcy of Lehman Commercial Paper Inc., which had an initial aggregate commitment of \$75.0 million.
+As of June 30, 2009, the Investment Partnership had \$937.8 million of borrowings outstanding, which included \$941.9 million of borrowings and a \$4.1 million foreign currency adjustment related to an unrealized gain for borrowings denominated in British pounds sterling.
+As of June 30, 2009, the Investment Partnership's availability for further borrowings under the Credit Agreement was \$17.9 million, not including the unfunded commitments of Lehman Commercial Paper Inc. ("Lehman").
+On August 14, 2009, the \$75.0 million commitment to the Credit Agreement held by Lehman was terminated.
+As a result, the total commitments available under the Credit Agreement were reduced to \$925.0 million.
+Principal and interest payable on outstanding amounts borrowed from Lehman will be paid from time to time in accordance with the Credit Agreement.
 See Note 7, "Revolving Credit Agreement and Long-Term Debt - Revolving Credit Agreement" of the Investment Partnership's unaudited consolidated financial statement included elsewhere within this report.

 The Investment Partnership uses its cash primarily to fund investments, to make distributions to its general and limited partners, to pay its operating expenses, to make debt repayments and to make payments to KKR's affiliates, including management fees pursuant to the services agreement, the carried interests that are applicable to co-investments and negotiated equity investments and the incentive distribution rights that are applicable to opportunistic and temporary investments.
-Although market conditions may currently preclude some or all of these sources of liquidity, we believe that the sources of liquidity described below are currently sufficient to fund the working capital requirements of the Investment Partnership due within a one-year time horizon.

-Because the Investment Partnership has followed the over-commitment approach described below under "Commitments, Obligations and Contingencies-Commitments to Private Equity Funds" when making investments in private equity funds, the amount of capital committed by the Investment Partnership for future private equity investments exceeds its available cash.
+Because the Investment Partnership has followed an over-commitment approach described below under "Commitments, Obligations and Contingencies-Commitments to Private Equity Funds" when making investments in private equity funds, the amount of capital committed by the Investment Partnership for future private equity investments exceeds its available cash.
 Capital contributions are due on demand, however, given the size of such commitments and the rates at which KKR's investment funds make investments, we expect that the unfunded capital commitments presented above will be called over a period of several years.
 Any available cash that is held by the Investment Partnership is temporarily invested.

 The Investment Partnership may receive cash from time to time from the investments that it makes.
 This cash may be in the form of capital gains or dividends on equity investments or payments of interest or principal on fixed income investments.
 Temporary investments made in connection with our cash management activities provide a more regular source of cash than less liquid private equity or other illiquid investments, if any, but may generate returns that are generally lower than private equity investments.
 In addition, private equity or other illiquid investments, if any, or other investments may be sold, restructured or leveraged to generate additional liquidity.
-Other than amounts that are used to pay expenses, used to make distributions to its general and limited partners, used to make debt repayments or used to make payments to

-KKR's affiliates, including management fees pursuant to the services agreement, carried interests and incentive distribution rights, any proceeds generated by investments made by the Investment Partnership are generally reinvested in accordance with our investment policies and procedures.
+Other than amounts that are used to pay expenses, used to make distributions to its general and limited partners, used to make debt repayments or used to make payments to KKR's affiliates, including management fees pursuant to the services agreement, carried interests and incentive distribution rights, any proceeds generated by investments made by the Investment Partnership are generally reinvested in accordance with our investment policies and procedures.